-The BIRDS constellation, planned to deploy from the ISS in 2017, will consist of four 1U CubeSats (BIRD-B, BIRD-J, BIRD-G and BIRD-M).
-They are made of the exactly same design including the radio frequencies to be used and will be deployed together.
+The BIRDS-1 constellation consists of five 1U CubeSats (BIRD-B, BIRD-J, BIRD-G, BIRD-M and BIRD-N).
+They launched to the ISS on a SpaceX Falcon 9 CRS-11 on June 3, 2017.
+The satellites are made of the exactly same design including the radio frequencies to be used and will be deployed from the ISS later in the year.

 The challenge is to distinguish each satellite from the four satellites transmitting with the same frequency, hand over operation of a satellite from one ground station to another and assemble the satellite data, such as housekeeping telemetry, music and the Earth images, obtained at different ground stations.